 When I first started this blog, I liked food.
 I did not like photography.
 I was the least knowledgeable about cameras.
 It was a miracle that I knew MP meant megapixel.
 I had owned two or three point-and-shoot digital cameras in my life and all of them had stopped working after a good two or three year stint of working really well.
 In December of 2014, 5 months after I started this blog, I took the leap and bought my first DSLR camera.

-My baby is a Nikon D3200.
+My baby was a Nikon D3200.
 It’s nowhere near “professional” grade as some cameras whose starting prices are in the $1,000 range.
 I couldn’t bring myself to spend that kind of money (yet).
 I likened it to giving a kid with their learner’s permit a Porsche.
 It’s not the worst thing in the world, but definitely not recommended.

 If you’re trying to improve your blog (or just any) photography in general, here are a few resource suggestions from a photography newbie turned intermediate photographer.